Proton Computed Tomography Image Reconstruction Based on the Richardson-Lucy Algorithm: Simulations with the Algorithm

-To test and validate the application of Richardson\,--\,Lucy algorithm was required to apply standardised evaluation methods.
-Therefore, we applied two widely-applied phantom in our analysis.
-In this study the RSP distribution was reconstructed in one plane of the phantoms, so the phantoms were considered to be offset invariant in the direction of the rotation axis.
-To ensure the offset invariance 400~mm high phantoms were simulated in the axis direction.
+In order to quantify the effectiveness of the proposed Richardson\,--\,Lucy algorithm, a standardized evaluation method is required.
+In our study, two widely-applied phantoms have been used to test the goodness of the reconstruction.
+The RSP distribution was reconstructed in one plane of the phantoms, so the phantoms were considered to be offset invariant in the direction of the rotation axis.
+To ensure the offset invariance, 400~mm thick phantoms were simulated in the axial direction.

-The spatial resolution of the reconstruction was measured with the MC imaging of the Derenzo phantom: a 200~mm diameter water cylinder, which contains six sectors of 1.5-6 mm diameters aluminium rods, specially chosen for the current analysis.
-The original idea of this phantom comes by~\cite{Derenzo}.
+The spatial resolution of the reconstruction was measured with the Monte Carlo imaging of the CTP528 phantom~\citep{CTP404}, which includes a high-resolution test gauge ranging from 1 to 21 line pairs per centimeter embedded within a uniform material.
+By minimizing the presence of high-contrast materials and utilizing a radial design, the CTP528 module effectively reduces streaking artifacts.
+The inserts are arranged in a circular configuration, specifically designed to facilitate the evaluation of spatial resolution through Modulation Transfer Function (MTF) analysis.

-We also used a CTP404 phantom for our study.
-CTP404 is produced by \cite{CTP404}, and designed to measure how accurately a material property is reconstructed in a homogeneous region of the phantom.
-The reconstruction accuracy of the RSP can be evaluated for proton CT imaging, also referred to as density resolution in the literature.
-The CTP404 phantom is an epoxy 150~mm diameter cylinder, which contains 8 different material inserts with a diameter of 12.2~mm.
-The average RSP of the inserts was evaluated in an 8 mm diameter circle in the middle of the inserts and compared to the real RSP values investigated by~\cite{BergenpCTStatusReport}.
-The standard deviation of the RSP was also evaluated in every inserts to characterise the noise of the image.
+The RSP reconstruction accuracy (also referred to as density resolution) has been evaluated with the CTP404 phantom~\citep{CTP404}.
+It is designed to measure how accurately a material property is reconstructed in a homogeneous region of the phantom.
+The CTP404 phantom is a 150~mm diameter epoxy cylinder, which contains 8 different material inserts with a diameter of 12.2~mm.